CaffeinatedCarter/untitled-emerald-project/README.md

 - ORAS breeding and more transparency in breeding overall.
 Explain mechanics etc
 - Mirage island should appear with a premonition Pokémon in ur party like Xatu.
 Should have a legendary if going in post-game
 - Make gender make sense.
 No female Mr Mime or male jynx.
 Gardevoir and Gallade split etc
+- Rebalance super effective moves and evaluate STAB bonus
+- Pokeballs themed after trainer classes
+- More melanin in character models
+- Berries need to be more prevalent and easier to deal with
+- More bag storage
+- Rebalancing friendship so you’re not “instantly” friends w Pokémon.
+Potentially affection?
+- Bag sorting
+- Remove critical hits entirely
+- Nuzlocke settings with how your game ends
+- Evasiveness??
+Either make it more prominent or less prominent
+- Restructure Steven into the main story
+- shorten beeping sound for low health
+- Little phrases from prominent trainers when the battle is almost over
 - (done) Allow running indoors
 - (done) Make TMs infinite/unsellable/ungiveable